tomotaco/terraform-appsync-iamauth-sample/README.md

 # Sample terraform configuration for AWS Appsync with IAM Authentication

 This project is a modified version of [tsubasaogawa/terraform-appsync-graphql-test](https://github.com/tsubasaogawa/terraform-appsync-graphql-test).
-This creates AWS Appsync to create/delete/get/list records, with IAM authentication.
+This creates AWS Appsync to create/update/delete/get/list records and subscriptions to all mutations, with IAM authentication.
 It also creates IAM policy to permit GraphQL action to that.

 ## Usage